buddha-dharma/website/user/pages/02.community/sidebarpage.en.md

 title: Community
 ---

-Our online communities are a great way for you to connect with other practicioners.
+Online communities are a great way for you to connect with other practicioners.
 These discussions can't replace instruction by a Buddhist teacher (see [code of conduct](/code)).

 <a href="http://kiwiirc.com/client/irc.libera.chat/##meditation" class="btn btn-primary external-link no-image" target="_blank" rel="nofollow">Talk on IRC</a>